 That scenario is a bit dramatic, but it can certainly feel that way when you discover your inventory numbers are off.
 Properly tracking inventory usage and variance is key to making the most out of your products.

-Read on to find out how to track your inventory, limit inventory variance and dead stock, and download a free inventory spreadsheet.
+Read on to find out how to track your inventory, limit inventory variance and dead stock (see dead stock meaning), and download a free inventory spreadsheet.